Skip to main content

 “It doesn’t matter that it’s absentee [voting].
 He got his ass kicked,” said David Latterman, a political analyst in San Francisco.
 “Any way you look at it, it didn’t go well for him.”

-The measure passed with nearly 55% of the vote citywide, but was rejected by 64% of voters in Engardio’s district, where the road is located.
+Proposition K, which closed the road to create Sunset Dunes, passed in November with nearly 55% of the vote citywide.
+However, it was rejected by 64% of voters in Engardio’s district, where the road is located.

 Prop.
 K’s passage fueled outrage among D4 residents, who criticized Engardio for championing a measure they argued would worsen traffic in their neighborhoods.
 They spent months collecting signatures to qualify the recall as a special election.

-“It’s disappointing,” said Peter Belden, political chair for the San Francisco Sierra Club, about Tuesday night’s results.
+“It’s disappointing,” Peter Belden, political chair for the San Francisco Sierra Club, said of the recall.
 “Across a range of issues, [Engardio] really had the best voting record on environmental issues.”

 In his speech, Engardio argued that “San Francisco cannot be the most progressive city afraid of change.”